Isn’t it fabulous how different we all are? Even though we all use similar tools to parent with, we all have different approaches.

 I can imagine that a good part of this is due to how different our kids all are.
-Heck, I know for a fact that mine is pretty unique, and I’ve had to adapt my parenting (and babywearing) approach to meet his needs continually over the last year and a half.
+Heck, I know for a fact that mine are pretty unique, and I’ve had to adapt my parenting (and babywearing) approach to meet their ever-changing needs continually over the years.

 Sometimes if I catch myself, I also realise that the type of parenting approach I scoffed at a few months ago is exactly what I’m adopting today.
 I guess I’m learning more and more to reserve judgement and never write something off until you’ve tried it for yourself.